Under Secretary of Veterans Affairs for Benefits: History

 On January 23, 2023, President Biden announced that he had nominated Jacobs to become the permanent USB.
-His nomination is pending confirmation by the Senate.
+His nomination was confirmed by the Senate on April 26, 2023, and he started at the position on the same day.

 Role and responsibilities

 The under secretary is appointed by the president and confirmed by the Senate.
 The occupant of the position is required to be appointed without regard to political affiliation and solely on the basis of his or her demonstrated ability in fiscal management and the administration of programs within the Veterans Benefits Administration or programs of similar content and scope.
-The Under Secretary is appointed for terms of four years, and reappointment is possible for successive periods.
+The under secretary is appointed for terms of four years, and reappointment is possible for successive periods.
 The president is required to communicate his reasons to Congress if the under secretary for Benefits is removed from office.
 Whenever there is a vacancy in the position, the secretary of veterans affairs must set up a commission to recommend to the President candidates for appointment.